 Wetherby Civic Society have worked with the Campaign for the Protection of Rural England to draw attention to the significant housing development that is already underway and proposed in the Wetherby area.

-This has led to the formation of the Better Wetherby Partnership which seeks to challenge over-development in and around the town.
+This has recently led to the formation of the Better Wetherby Partnership which seeks to draw together local groups and individuals in challenging inappropriate development in and around the town.

-Large developments have a long-term and lasting consequences both in terms of the loss of green field areas surrounding the town and the pressure put upon the town’s resources & facilities by a greatly expanded population.
+Large developments have long-term and lasting consequences both in the loss of green field areas surrounding the town and the consequential pressure put upon the town’s resources & facilities by a greatly expanded population.

-Please open and read the following documents that illustrate the extent of the proposed development and give pointers as to how residents might actively respond.
+Please open and read the following documents that illustrate the extent of proposed development and give some pointers as to how residents might actively respond.